 What reports should I check for possible ID theft signs?

-• LexisNexis Full File Disclosure – includes a public-records search, pre-employment background checks, auto & homeowner claims reports, searches for evictions and criminal records, and address history.
-Go to lexisnexis.com and fill the online form.
+• LexisNexis Full File Disclosure includes a public records search, pre-employment background checks, auto and homeowner claims reports, searches for evictions and criminal records, and address history.
+Go to lexisnexis.com and fill out the online form.

-• Driving record – has your history of moving violations, your physical description, points, address, license status, & other details.
-Contact your state department of motor vehicles (DMV) to get a copy for a fee.
+• Driving record – has your history of moving violations, physical description, points, address, license status, & other details.
+Contact your state Department of Motor Vehicles (DMV) to get a copy for a fee.
 (TIP: Beware of online middlemen selling the same information at higher costs. )

-• Social Security statements – show your earnings history and should match your own earnings records.
+• Social Security statements – Show your earnings history, which should match your earnings records.
 The government mails the statement annually, but if you’ve misplaced it or haven’t received one, you can order a copy online by going to ssa.gov and clicking on “Your Social Security Earnings Statement.”

 • MIB consumer file – has coded listings of medical tests and conditions, driving records, and hazardous hobbies.
 Call 1-866-692-6901 or visit mib.com